cjbassi/vim-anywhere/README.md

 # vim-anywhere

-Edit text for any application in Vim, Neovim, or Gvim and have it pasted into the application when you close the buffer.
+Edit text in Vim, Neovim, or Gvim and have it copied to the clipboard when the buffer is closed to be pasted into an application.

 ## Installation

 ### Manual

-Requires xclip and xdotool.
-You should install these from your distro's package manager.
+Requires xclip, which should be installed from your distro's package manager.

 Then run the following:
 ```